-JRS designs grants and grant portfolios that invest in both the technical and the institutional activities necessary to:
+JRS invests in the technical and the institutional activities necessary to:

 - Enhance the value of biodiversity data

 - Connect biodiversity data users to biodiversity data providers

 - Create broad awareness of the value of biodiversity data and information services, and